DmitriyYukhanov/Codestage-AS3-Framework/README.md

 Dependencies:
 =======================

-Some ui classes are based on Greensock Tweening Platform so you should download\buy it and add to your project if you wish to use some ui classes from this framework (such as GreensockScroller?).
+Some ui classes are based on [Greensock Tweening Platform](http://www.greensock.com), so you should download or buy it and add to your project.